-7. Head to the rink at Bryant Park to get lessons from professional skating coaches.
+7. Head to the rink at Bryant Park to take lessons from professional skating coaches.
 If the weather doesn't comply, don't worry: Bryant Park's winter village offers loads of fun.
-If you're desperate to skate anywhere, whatever the weather, see our guide to nine outdoor rinks around the city.
+If Bryant Park isn't local (or worthy of the trek from your location), check out our guide to nine outdoor rinks around the city.

 RELATED: Guide to Thanksgiving and the Big Parade in NYC

 Rainforest V, MOMA's gorgeous sound collage.
 Photo by Heidi Bohnenkamp.